joostmeijles/blog/content/jss_tracking_commerce.md

 ```

 # Hooking up Commerce events
-Now that we have basic event tracking setup, it's time to hook up a Commerce event.
+Now that we have basic event tracking set up, it's time to hook up a Commerce event.
 As use-case we want to track a *Lines Added To Cart* event.
 This event is normally triggered by Commerce Connect using the `TriggerCartLinesPageEvent` processor in the `commerce.carts.addCartLines` pipeline.

-There are globally 3 places where we could plugin to track an event:
+There are globally 3 places where we could plug in to track an event:

-- Commerce Connect pipeline <a id="option-1"></a>
+- IPageContext in Analytics Tracking
 - Commerce Connect processor
-- IPageContext in Analytics Tracking

-First option is to plug in at a Commerce Connect pipeline e.g. `commerce.carts.addCartLines`.
-This pipeline contains all required actions for adding a cart line, and thus includes the add action for a cart line on the Commerce Engine.
-This step we do, as described in [part 3](./jss_cart_actions.md), from the client.
-We could however patch pipeline and remove the unwanted processors.
+- Commerce Connect pipeline <a id="option-3"></a>

+The first option is to hook in at the Sitecore Analytics Tracking API, this means calling the `Register` on the `IPageContext` interface.
+Internally the `TriggerCartLinesPageEvent` processor and JSS track event processors (like `TrackEvent`) use this.

 Second option is to run a single Commerce Connect processor e.g. the `TriggerCartLinesPageEvent` processor.

-The last option is to hook in at the Sitecore Analytics Tracking API, this means calling the `Register` on the `IPageContext` interface.
-Internally the `TriggerCartLinesPageEvent` processor and JSS track event processors (like `TrackEvent`) use this.
+The third option is to run an existing Commerce Connect pipeline e.g. `commerce.carts.addCartLines`.
+A Commerce Connect pipeline contains all required actions and analytics tracking for adding a cart line.
+As described in [part 3](./jss_cart_actions.md), we perform actions from the client.
+In order to make this option work, we would remove all non-analytics processors from the pipeline.

 At first we tried hooking into the Analytics Tracking API as this is closest to the JSS implementation.
-This works, but it meant quite some reverse engineering of the Commerce Connect processor.
+This works, but it meant quite some reverse engineering (e.g. to determine which cart & cart-line properties are used) of the Commerce Connect and Analytics processors.
 Reverse engineering was more difficult than excepted, and makes it error prone and hard to maintain (besides that its time consuming, even for a single processor), so we decided to abandon this approach.

 Leaves us with the decision between plugging in at Commerce Connect pipeline or processor.